What assessment methods work in therapy education?

 How should programmes pace and manage assessment schedules?

 Pacing is pivotal for learning and wellbeing.
-Staggering deadlines across the term helps students engage deeply with topics and submit higher‑quality work.
+Staggering deadlines across the term helps students engage more deeply with topics and submit higher‑quality work.
 Programme teams should publish a single assessment calendar to prevent deadline pile‑ups, avoid method clashes across modules, and sequence a balanced mix aligned to learning outcomes.
 Transparent schedules and regular reminders enable students to plan, while staff gain a clearer view of cumulative workload across the cohort.

 What support mechanisms reduce assessment‑related anxiety?

 Targeted support mitigates anxiety during assessment periods.
-Provide accessible resources and guidelines well ahead of deadlines, alongside workshops on study strategies, time management, and stress management.
+Provide accessible resources and guidelines well ahead of deadlines, alongside workshops on study strategies, time management, and stress reduction.
 Ready access to counselling and mental health services helps students navigate pressure, and peer support groups offer shared strategies and encouragement.
 These measures complement transparent expectations and timely feedback to sustain motivation and progression.

 How can we sustain consistency and transparency across modules?